by Paul Wheaton

 Construction takeoff software is designed to eliminate this issue by providing precise, real-time material calculations.

-Using construction estimating software allows estimators to perform digital takeoffs directly from blueprints, ensuring that every component is accounted for accurately.
+Using construction estimating software allows estimators to perform digital takeoffs directly from blueprints, ensuring that every component is accurately accounted for.
+For example:

 Additionally, integrated supplier pricing ensures that estimates reflect current material costs, minimizing the risk of cost discrepancies.